Bryant McKinnie

-Bryant Douglas McKinnie (born September 23, 1979) is a former American football offensive tackle.
-He played college football at the University of Miami, where he was twice recognized as an All-American.
+Bryant Douglas McKinnie (born September 23, 1979) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Miami Hurricanes, twice earning All-American honors.

-He was drafted by the Minnesota Vikings with the seventh overall selection in the 2002 NFL Draft.
-In addition to the Vikings, McKinnie played for the Baltimore Ravens and the Miami Dolphins in the National Football League (NFL).
+He was selected by the Minnesota Vikings with the seventh overall selection in the 2002 NFL draft.
+In addition to the Vikings, McKinnie also played for the Baltimore Ravens and the Miami Dolphins.

-Early years
+Early life

 McKinnie was born in Woodbury, New Jersey.
 He attended and played high school football at Woodbury High School in Woodbury, New Jersey.